 Here is how you can do that, so when you are ready for a new operating system, your Mac is already running as good as new.

 2. Clean system junk before updating your macOS

 Over time, Macs absorb and accumulate a whole load of system junk.
 This junk will often cause Mac setup issues.

 As it happens, user cache files and remnants of old apps are often conflicting with one another.
-All of this takes up processing power and space, which makes it more difficult when uploading a whole new operating system, potentially causing problems such as it freezing on the “Setting up your Mac” message.
+All of this takes up processing power and space, making it more difficult when uploading a whole new operating system, potentially causing problems such as it freezing on the “Setting up your Mac” message.

 Clearing up system junk and repairing disk permissions can be done the manual way.
 It will take time, and you may not solve every problem your Mac has.

-An alternative way to solve these issues is with CleanMyMac X — this is a Mac maintenance app that's notarized by Apple.
+An alternative way to solve these issues is with CleanMyMac X — this is a Mac maintenance app notarized by Apple.